Sex Therapy in Newcastle / Psychosexual

 Psychosexual therapy also known as sex therapy is the use of targeted counselling, or longer-term psychotherapy to support sexual concerns.
 It’s a form of psychotherapy for individuals and couples to explore sex related concerns.
+Many attend clinic for this form of therapy and sex is usually talked by many who might not be attending for psychosexual therapy.
+Completing psychosexual therapy training in 2022 means there is additional training to compliment the needs of clients.

 The aim of sex therapy within our clinic in Newcastle is to support your emotional concerns.
 Your first appointment explores your concerns, thoughts and feelings as well as taking background information.
 Within the detailed history we are trying to identify and start a working formulation of events and psychological factors which might be influencing the here and now experience.
 It is important within the assessment stage to rule any medical or physical causes so you might be advised to speak with your GP and we can support in this.